Cadillac Escalade: Critical reception

-GM recently hired Infiniti's Johan de Nysschen to serve as Cadillac president and help revitalize the brand.
-June 2014 shipments showed Cadillac down a few percent for the year; however, the Escalade was among the biggest winners with a 74 percent sales jump and was one of Cadillac's best sellers the following July.
-As of March 2015, both standard and ESV Escalades had contributed to massive sales with the full-size Escalade seeing a 117% increase and the ESV soaring to 114% overall.
+GM hired Infiniti's Johan de Nysschen to serve as Cadillac president and help revitalize the brand.
+June 2014 shipments showed Cadillac down a few percent for the year; however, the Escalade was among the biggest winners, with a 74 percent sales jump, and was one of Cadillac's best-sellers the following July.
+As of March 2015, both standard and ESV Escalades had contributed to massive sales, with the full-size Escalade seeing a 117% increase and the ESV soaring to 114% overall.

-On August 20, 2014, Automotive News and Autoblog began reporting that Cadillac dealers have been waiting three times longer than usual—a month or more—from the time an Escalade leaves the assembly line to when it gets delivered, saying they do not always know where their vehicles are in transit, or when they are set to arrive, upsetting customers who have put down deposits, leading to Cadillac dealerships to reportedly stop taking pre-orders.
-Even customers who placed orders as far as February 2014 are still waiting for the vehicles according to the dealerships' owners.
-Cadillac blames the delays on two weeks of "dwell time," citing "a lengthy quality-assurance process on some interior parts" that caused the lag, as well as additional issues with figuring out which vehicles should be delivered first.
-Despite the setback, Cadillac does plan to correct the issues with adding more employees and speed up production at the Arlington plant.
+On August 20, 2014, Automotive News and Autoblog began reporting that Cadillac dealers had been waiting three times longer than usual—a month or more—from the time an Escalade left the assembly line to when it was delivered, saying they did not always know where their vehicles were in transit, or when they were set to arrive, upsetting customers who have put down deposits, leading Cadillac dealerships to reportedly stop taking pre-orders.
+Even customers who placed orders as far as February 2014 were still waiting for the vehicles, according to the dealerships' owners.
+Cadillac blamed the delays on two weeks of "dwell time", citing "a lengthy quality-assurance process on some interior parts" that caused the lag, as well as additional issues with figuring out which vehicles should be delivered first.
+Despite the setback, Cadillac did plan to resolve the issues by adding more employees and speeding up production at the Arlington plant.

 On March 16, 2016, Consumer Reports named the 2016 Escalade the worst large luxury SUV in its annual rankings, with an overall score of 44.
 Most of the criticism came from its room space, second-row seating, the CUE media system, stopping, stiff road handling, and its redesign, calling it the worst in class.

 Recalls

-In May 2014, GM recalled 1,402 units of the 2015 Escalade and Escalade ESV that were built between January 2014 to May 2014 because of "an insufficiently heated plastic weld that attaches the (front) passenger side air bag to the instrument panel assembly could result in a partial deployment of the air bag in the event of a crash."
-GM also placed a temporary halt on further sales and informed owners of the affected vehicles to not let passengers sit in the front passenger seat until they are replaced.
+In May 2014, GM recalled 1,402 units of the 2015 Escalade and Escalade ESV that were built between January and May 2014 due to "an insufficiently heated plastic weld that attaches the (front) passenger side airbag to the instrument panel assembly could result in a partial deployment of the air bag in the event of a crash."
+GM also placed a temporary halt on further sales, and informed owners of the affected vehicles to not let passengers sit in the front passenger seat until they were replaced.